TANGLIHUI/cpp-data-structure/README.md

 email: 1101520766@qq.com

-The repository some implementations of data structure, if you find some error, please contact me, thank you!
+The repository contains some implementations of data structure, if you find some error, please contact me, thank you!